-Last night we embarked on the first step of our journey to become foster care parents in hopes to adopt a child.
-After sitting in the meeting with other parents like us, I learned that we all had the same idea.
-I thought it was wonderful that so many want to open their homes and their lives to help these kids.
+Last night, we embarked on the first step of our journey of becoming foster-care parents in hopes to eventually adopt a child.
+After sitting in a meeting with other parents like us, I learned that we all had the same idea: It is wonderful that so many want to open their homes and their lives to help foster kids.

-Something that she pointed out about the “broken children” is that they want to be with their families regardless just as our children would always want to be with us.
+Something that the social worker pointed out about the “broken children” is that they want to be with their families regardless, just as our children would always want to be with us.
 It’s just that something happened in their life that made it unsafe for them to stay living with their mom and/or dad and now they have to adjust to living with strangers.
 They will be scared, sad and confused.

-This is where I feel Attachment Parenting techniques really can play a big part in helping that child heal.
-Some things like co-sleeping are not allowed by law but nighttime parenting is still always important.
-Good nutrition, lots of attention and hugs, babywearing if a young child, positive encouragement, a good routine/flow to their day, etc. All of it is so nurturing for any child but especially for a “broken child.”
+This is where I feel Attachment Parenting can play a part in helping these child.
+Some things like cosleeping are not allowed by the foster care system, but nighttime parenting is still always important.
+Good nutrition, lots of attention and hugs, babywearing if a young child, positive encouragement, a good routine to their day and so on — all of it is so nurturing for any child but especially for a “broken child.”

-It seems to me as with everything in life, Love is always the answer.
-I expect that my husband, my son and myself will have our hearts grow by leaps and bounds over this upcoming experience of opening our lives to help heal a broken child(ren).
-It may be very challenging at times and every person is different but we are up for it, we will be supported by both the professionals and our community in our efforts and one (or more?) of these children will eventually become legally our own.
+It seems to me as with everything in life, love is always the answer.
+I expect that my husband, my son and myself will have our hearts grow by leaps and bounds over this upcoming experience of opening our lives to help heal a “broken child.”
+It may be very challenging at times and every person is different, but we are up for it.

 Melissa, first of all, I admire your family’s choice to foster a child.
 Right now, a close family member is experiencing something similar (she needed to take custody of her grandchildren for a number of reasons).
 While she is experiencing some challenging moments being their guardian (and boy does she love them), one comment she made really resonated with me.
 She said, “As much as they need discipline, they really just need to be loved.”